kleder/timetracker/docs/readme.md

 ```sh
 npm run electron:Linux
 ```
-Generated files are be located in app-builds folder.
+Generated files are located in app-builds folder.
 ### 2. Developer run

 To run application enter and run: